perlwasm/talk-perlcic-2020/index.md

 That is a lot of work though, and most of the time you don't want or need to do that level of introspection.
 That is what Wasm.pm is for.

 Wasm.pm doesn't expose the Wasmtime interface at all.
-That is intentional, just in case we decide to change the implementaton later.
+That is an intentional design decision.
+Just in case we decide to change the lower-level implementaton later.
 I prefer Wasmtime for the time being, but there are similar projects like Wasmer that might make sense down the line.
 It might even make sense to support multiple implementation and decide at runtime which one to use.

 1. Again, we provide the WebAssembly text inline, but you could provide WebAssembly binary here, or an external WebAssembly file.
 2. As a convenience we use the exporter option to have all exported functions automatically exported to the calling module.
-We could also say 'ok' here to have them imported on request too.
-Under the covers the Perl Exporter module is used.
+We could also say 'ok' instead to have them imported on request.
+Under the covers the Perl Exporter module is used to do the actual import.
 That is an important detail I think.
-Where possible I tried to make Wasm.pm use Perlish interfaces.
+Where possible I tried to make Wasm.pm use existing Perlish interfaces.

 ---